Preparing for a carer's assessment

 - the name, address, date of birth of your child

-It can help if you have someone with you during the assessment, like a friend or relative.
+It can help if you have someone with you during the assessment, this could be a:

 After the assessment